czimm79/MicroTracker.jl/docs/src/settingupdev.md

 2. You should be able to run the `test` command in the `pkg` mode and all tests should pass.
 You are now ready to make changes!

 !!! note
-    When opening the package, sometimes VSCode will automatically recognize that the MicroTracker environment should be activated, and do it for you.
+    When opening the package, sometimes VSCode will automatically recognize that the MicroTracker environment should be activated and prompt you.
 If this is the case, instead of `(v1.8)`, you'll see `MicroTracker`, and you can skip step 2.

 ## Common hiccups
 1. Sometimes when changing the dependencies of MicroTracker, the CI for the docs will fail.
 I fixed this by activating the docs env using `activate ./docs` and then `resolve`.